 2. Paolo Veronese

-Paolo Veronese (1528-1588) was an Italian painter based in Venice and is best known for his incredibly huge history paintings with the subjects of religion and mythology.
+Paolo Veronese (1528-1588) was an Italian painter based in Venice and is best known for his incredibly huge history paintings on the subjects of religion and mythology.
 Together with Titian and Tintoretto, he is considered to be the greatest Venetian painter of all time.

 While he originally started in Mannerism he did gradually develop a more naturalistic style based on the works of Titian.
 He is one of the best colorists in art history and loved to incorporate dramatic effects in his works as well.